Lehnen

 Email: lisa.lehnen@uni-wuerzburg.de

-Office hours during semester break 2021
+Office hours during the semester break 2024

 Research Interests